eonofrey/energy_time_series/README.md

 <img width="644" alt="Screen Shot 2019-08-21 at 8 52 44 PM" src="https://user-images.githubusercontent.com/38504767/63557670-a6827d00-c517-11e9-8e2b-49467997e54b.png">
 <img width="646" alt="Screen Shot 2019-08-21 at 8 52 54 PM" src="https://user-images.githubusercontent.com/38504767/63557678-a7b3aa00-c517-11e9-8ddd-ba5adebfd16d.png">

 It uses these components along with outlier handling to predict the last year of data (blue).
-Adding the actuals (red) one can see that the model generally captures the trend pretty well and ends up with a mean average error of 3785 megawatts.
+Adding the actuals (red), one can see that the model generally captures the trend pretty well and ends up with a mean average error of 3785 megawatts.

 <img width="993" alt="Screen Shot 2019-08-21 at 8 52 25 PM" src="https://user-images.githubusercontent.com/38504767/63557698-c154f180-c517-11e9-86c5-6bd2032de74a.png">